brylevkirill/notes/Reinforcement Learning.md

 ----
 #### batch reinforcement learning

-  Batch reinforcement learning offers a mechanism for learning from a fixed dataset without restrictions on the quality of the data.
+  Batch reinforcement learning offers a mechanism for learning offline from a fixed dataset without restrictions on the quality of the data.

   ["The Sub-basement of RL"](https://youtube.com/watch?v=373_zVWceqA) by Dale Schuurmans `video`